Acclaimed Nigerian author speaks at Harvard Class Day

 CAMBRIDGE, Mass. – Acclaimed Nigerian author Chimamanda Ngozi Adichie has addressed Harvard University's graduates at the school's annual pre-commencement Class Day festivities.

-She was selected by the university's graduating class to speak on Wednesday.
+She was selected by the university's graduating class to speak Wednesday.

 Ngozi Adichie talked about leadership and told the students to "bend toward the side of truth."